matloff/FarewellAddress/Address.md

 for almost 60 years!
 I loved it from the start, and find it just as much fun today as I did back then.

-After Cal Poly, I joined the PhD program in Math at UCLA, eventually doing a dissertation in abstract probability theory with the late Tom Liggett.
+After Cal Poly, I joined the PhD program in Math at UCLA, eventually doing a dissertation in abstract probability theory with Tom Liggett.
 I described both Tom and my days at UCLA [here](https://tinyurl.com/ynyarcye).
-I also was greatly influenced by Prof. Tom Ferguson and the late Prof. Olive Jean Dunn; the latter is the one who started me thinking about the [inappropriateness of significance testing](https://github.com/matloff/qeML/blob/master/inst/mdFiles/No_P_Values.md).
+I also was greatly influenced by Prof. Tom Ferguson and Prof. Olive Jean Dunn; the latter is the one who started me thinking about the [inappropriateness of significance testing](https://github.com/matloff/qeML/blob/master/inst/mdFiles/No_P_Values.md).
-I also talked a lot with the late Prof. Chuck Stone; he and I later became close friends when we moved to adjoining towns in the Bay Area.
+I also talked a lot with Prof. Chuck Stone; he and I later became close friends when we moved to adjoining towns in the Bay Area.

 # Academic Career